Program Highlights

 • Participate in an innovation project where students are on-site in clinics and then develop a proposed solution to an issue in the clinic.

-• Students experience the kind of continuity with patients and physician mentors that is uncommon for most medical students.
+• Promotes continuity relationships with patients and physician mentors, an experience that is uncommon to most medical students

 Build community and gather socially with medical student colleagues and faculty